ndomah/Realtime-Data-Streaming-of-Random-User-Data/README.md

 └── spark_stream.py
 ```
 ### 2. Spinning Up Docker Containers
-Use `docker-compose.yml` file to orchestrate the environment.
+Use [docker-compose.yml](https://github.com/ndomah/Realtime-Data-Streaming-of-Random-User-Data/blob/main/docker-compose.yml) file to orchestrate the environment.
 Run the following command to spin up all necessary services:
 ```
 docker-compose up -d
 ```
 This command sets up:
-- Kafka (Zookeeper, Broker, Schema Registry, Control Center)
-- Apache Spark (Master and Worker nodes)
-- Apache Cassandra
-- PostgreSQL
-- Apache Airflow (Webserver and Scheduler)
+- **Zookeeper**: Zookeeper acts as a distributed configuration and synchronization service.
+It’s particularly vital for Apache Kafka to manage its distributed nature.
+- **Apache Kafka Broker**: Kafka Broker handles the storage, retrieval, and transfer of messages (records).
+It’s a part of the Kafka distributed streaming platform.
+- **Schema Registry**: The Schema Registry provides a serving layer for your metadata.
+It is a RESTful interface for storing and retrieving Avro schemas which is particularly useful when your Kafka streams need to understand the schema of the records.
+- **Control Center**: This is a web-based interface for managing and monitoring your Kafka environments.
+It provides features like data inspection, topic creation, and setting up Kafka Connect.
+- **Spark Master**: Spark Master is the point of entry to any Spark functionality.
+It is responsible for distributing work across the Spark Cluster.
+- **Spark Worker**: Spark Worker is responsible for executing the tasks that the master node assigns it and returning the computed results.
+- **Cassandra DB**: Cassandra is a NoSQL database designed to handle large amounts of data across many nodes without any single point of failure.
+It’s ideal for high-velocity data like streaming data.
+- **Apache Airflow Webserver**: Apache Airflow’s web server is the interface where you will define and monitor your workflows (DAGs).
+Airflow is commonly used for orchestrating complex ETL tasks.
+- **Scheduler**: The Scheduler in Airflow triggers the tasks and constructs the data pipelines.
+It ensures tasks are executed at the right time or when triggered by other tasks.
+- **PostgresDB**: PostgreSQL is a relational database.
+It’s used here as the metadata database for Apache Airflow and can also serve as a general-purpose data store.
 ### 3. Streaming Data with Kafka
 The [kafka_stream.py](https://github.com/ndomah/Realtime-Data-Streaming-of-Random-User-Data/blob/main/dags/kafka-stream.py) fetches random user data from the [Random User API](https://randomuser.me/) and streams it to a Kafka topic.